apache/brooklyn/README.md

     git submodule init
     git submodule update --remote --merge --recursive

-And then, with jdk 1.8+, maven 3.1+, and go 1.6+ installed (or skip go with `-Dno-go-client`):
+And then, with jdk 1.8+ and maven 3.1+ installed:

-    mvn clean install
+    mvn clean install -Dno-go-client -Dno-rpm

-The results are in `brooklyn-dist/dist/target/`.
+The results are in `brooklyn-dist/dist/target/`, including a tar and a zip.
-To run, you might:
+Or to run straight after the build, do:

     pushd brooklyn-dist/dist/target/brooklyn-dist/brooklyn/
     bin/brooklyn launch